bcornelusse/ELEC0447-analysis-power-systems/lecture5.md

 - the *synchronous reactance* $X\_s$ characterizes the *steady-state operation* of the machine (magnetizing + leakage reactances)
 - $\delta$, the phase shift between the internal emf $\bar{E}\_{af}$ and the terminal voltage $\bar{V}\_a$,  is called the *internal angle* or *load angle* of the machine.

-.footnote[See [sourse notes of ELEC0431](https://people.montefiore.uliege.be/geuzaine/ELEC0431/3_Synchronous.pdf) for more details.]
+.footnote[See [course notes of ELEC0431](https://people.montefiore.uliege.be/geuzaine/ELEC0431/3_Synchronous.pdf) for more details.]

 We thus have
 $$\bar{V}\_a = \bar{E}\_{af} - R\_s \bar{I}\_a - j X\_s \bar{I}\_a$$